Skip to main content

 The fertile volcanic soils and favourable climate allowed for crops to flourish and the waterways teemed with fish and shellfish to support growing populations.

-About Māori representation in local government
+About Māori representation in central government

 In our Parliament there are seven seats reserved for Māori Members of Parliament (MPs).
 The Māori MPs are elected by people that are on the Māori electoral roll.